 What is the duration of a Permit to Work?

-The duration of work permit is not specified and is unique to the job task or the project in hand.
+The duration of a permit to work is not specified and is unique to the job task or the project in hand.
 The duration will be agreed by those involved in the preparation of the permit and the permit method statement.
-Most often hot work permits are limited to 30 days, but this is only a guideline.
+In most cases, hot permits to work are limited to 30 days, but this is only a guideline.

 Who can issue a Permit to Work?